Skip to content

 #Is Fandango at Home the same as Vudu?

-Yes.
+Yes, they’re the same service.
 Fandango acquired Vudu from Walmart in 2020 and completed the rebrand to Fandango at Home on March 12, 2024.
 All purchased movies, account details, and gift card balances transferred automatically.
-Movies Anywhere compatibility is unchanged.
+Movies Anywhere compatibility is unchanged, so your library still syncs across Apple TV, Prime Video, and Google Play.

 #What is the best free alternative to Fandango at Home?